-It is not known where the original bell (circular saw blade) stood at the YBRA Camp, but presumably it was near the kitchen door.
+It is not known where the original bell (circular saw blade) stood at the YBRA Camp but presumably it was situated by the kitchen door.
 After the new addition in 1964, the bell sat on the lodge gable roof.
-Today, the bell stands by the south kitchen wall on a tall wood pole and rung by a rope pull.
+Today, the bell stands on the south wall of the log on a tall pole and is rung electronically.
 The new bell dates to post-1972.